dharmamitra/dharmamitra-guides/docs/dharmanexus.md

 ## DharmaNexus

 **[DharmaNexus](https://dharmanexus.org)** is a web platform for the exploration of intertextuality for literature preserved in Pāli, Sanskrit, Chinese, and Tibetan.
+It also functions as the main textual reference database for [MITRA Search](https://dharmamitra.github.io/dharmamitra-guides/mitra_tools/#mitra-search) [MITRA Deep Research](https://dharmamitra.github.io/dharmamitra-guides/mitra_tools/#mitra-deep-research).
 Its technical foundation and user interface are a continuation of [BuddhaNexus](https://buddhanexus.net), and it is tightly integrated into MITRASearch and provides modernized algorithms that integrate sophisticated multilingual matching with deep semantic similarity capabilities provided by [Gemma 2 MITRA-E](https://huggingface.co/buddhist-nlp/gemma-2-mitra-e).

 ---